The world’s ‘plastic flood’ has reached the Arctic

 “Here, there is an urgent need for further research,” said Dr Bergmann.

-“Initial studies indicate that trapped microplastic changes the characteristics of sea ice and snow.”
+“Initial studies indicate that trapped microplastics change the characteristics of sea ice and snow.”

 As well as absorbing heat and altering precipitation, the researchers said throughout their lifecycle, plastics are currently responsible for 4.5 per cent of global greenhouse-gas emissions.